 - When you add drives to a storage array, System Manager automatically detects the drives and prompts you to create a single pool or multiple pools based on the drive type and the current configuration. - If pools were previously defined, System Manager automatically prompts you with the option of adding the compatible drives to an existing pool.
-When new drives are added to an existing pool, System Manager automatically redistributes the data across the new capacity, which now includes the new drives that you added. - When configuring an EF600 storage array, make sure each controller has access to an equal number of drives in the first 12 slots and an equal number of drives in the last 12 slots.
+When new drives are added to an existing pool, System Manager automatically redistributes the data across the new capacity, which now includes the new drives that you added. - When configuring an EF600 or EF300 storage array, make sure each controller has access to an equal number of drives in the first 12 slots and an equal number of drives in the last 12 slots.
 This configuration helps the controllers use both drive-side PCIe buses more effectively.
-Currently System Manager allows for drive selection under the Advanced feature when creating a volume group.
-For pool creation, it is recommended to use all drives in the storage array.